Updated March 31, 2026

 - Ohio businesses are licensed and regulated by the Ohio Department of Insurance, so proof of active coverage may be requested during the buying or contracting process.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if your towing yard, office, or storage space is leased.
+- Most commercial leases in Ohio require proof of general liability coverage, which matters if your towing yard, office, or storage space is leased.

 - If your operation stores or handles customer vehicles, garagekeepers coverage is a practical endorsement to ask about when comparing towing company insurance coverage in Ohio.